Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 A button should appear to click: _Open Preview_ or _Open Browser_.

 In Codeanywhere you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.
+Therefore you do not need to use dedthe `sudo` (superuser do) command in the bash terminal in any of the lessons.

 To log into the Heroku toolbelt CLI: